Three luxury hotel lobbies

 St. Regis

 Operating philosophy: butler-led luxury.
-St. Regis trains its staff in the butler tradition; every room has a dedicated butler.
+St. Regis trains its staff in the butler tradition, and butler service is part of every stay.
 The senior brand for "personal luxury."

 Where each brand wins